ibm-cloud-docs/containers/kubernetes-service-cli.md

 {: screen}

 </br>
-### {[bxcs]} api-key-info
+### ibmcloud ks api-key-info
 {: #cs_api_key_info}

 View the name and email address for the owner of the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) API key in an {{site.data.keyword.containerlong_notm}} resource group.
 {: shortdesc}

 The {{site.data.keyword.cloud_notm}} API key is automatically set for a resource group and region when the first action that requires the {{site.data.keyword.containerlong_notm}} admin access policy is performed.
 For example, one of your admin users creates the first cluster in the `default` resource group in the `us-south` region.
 By doing that, the {{site.data.keyword.cloud_notm}} IAM API key for this user is stored in the account for this resource group and region.
-The API key is used to order resources in {[softlayer]}, such as new worker nodes or VLANs.
+The API key is used to order resources in IBM Cloud infrastructure (SoftLayer), such as new worker nodes or VLANs.
 A different API key can be set for each region within a resource group.

-When a different user performs an action in this resource group and region that requires interaction with the {[softlayer]} portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine whether sufficient permissions exist to perform that action.
+When a different user performs an action in this resource group and region that requires interaction with the IBM Cloud infrastructure (SoftLayer) portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine whether sufficient permissions exist to perform that action.
 To make sure that infrastructure-related actions in your cluster can be successfully performed, assign your {{site.data.keyword.containerlong_notm}} admin users the **Super user** infrastructure access policy.
 For more information, see [Managing user access](/docs/containers?topic=containers-users#infra_access).

-If you find that you need to update the API key that is stored for a resource group and region, you can do so by running the [{[bxcs]} api-key-reset](#cs_api_key_reset) command.
+If you find that you need to update the API key that is stored for a resource group and region, you can do so by running the [ibmcloud ks api-key-reset](#cs_api_key_reset) command.
 This command requires the {{site.data.keyword.containerlong_notm}} admin access policy and stores the API key of the user that executes this command in the account.

-**Tip:** The API key that is returned in this command might not be used if {[softlayer]} credentials were manually set by using the [{[bxcs]} credential-set](#cs_credentials_set) command.
+**Tip:** The API key that is returned in this command might not be used if IBM Cloud infrastructure (SoftLayer) credentials were manually set by using the [ibmcloud ks credential-set](#cs_credentials_set) command.

 ```
-{[bxcs]} api-key-info --cluster CLUSTER [--json] [-s]
+ibmcloud ks api-key-info --cluster CLUSTER [--json] [-s]
 ```
 {: pre}